Guendeli/guendeli.github.io/_posts/2018-01-23-VR-Motions.md

 ## **Blink Teleport**
-This method was the first to be adopted as a motion sickness-free viable method of locomotion in most early VR experiences, with a variable in time fading or immediate. by either pointing to static teleport points or -what we are using- the Arc teleporter.
+This method was the first to be adopted as a motion sickness-free viable method of locomotion in most early VR experiences, either with a fading in/out or immediate. by either pointing to static teleport points or -what we are using- the Arc teleporter.

-**_Sidenote/History:_** In VR, the developer gives full control of the camera to the player's...neck, that is a part of the deal.
+**_Sidenote/History:_** In VR, the developer gives full control of the camera to the player's...neck, that is part of the deal.
 But for the sake of **[accessibility](http://gameaccessibilityguidelines.com/)**, some way to support seated vr play was necessary.
-Oculus started to ask for a "snap rotation" using the joysticks as a best practice for their games and thus is became common nowadays.
+Oculus started to ask for a "snap rotation" using the joysticks as a best practice for their games and thus it became common nowadays.
 That bring us to our issue: mobile VR controllers only have a trigger and a touchpad.

-Microsoft's implemented this just right in their cliffhouse by letting the user calibrate it's facing rotation while teleporting.
-My modest implementation looks like:
+Microsoft's implemented this just right in their cliffhouse menu by letting the user calibrate it's facing rotation while teleporting.
+A modest implementation looks like:

 <blockquote class="imgur-embed-pub" lang="en" data-id="3SthBls"><a href="//imgur.com/3SthBls">View post on imgur.com</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>